Xiaomi puts indefinite delay on CDRs in blow to China's plans for tech listings

 The IPO values the Beijing-based, Cayman-domiciled company at US$54.3 billion - US$70.3 billion after a 15 percent "greenshoe" or over-allotment option which can be sold if there is demand.
 If the greenshoe is exercised, Xiaomi's free float will be 9.99 percent of its enlarged share capital.

-Xiaomi Chief Executive and co-founder Lei Jun said he expected to expand its product range and international market presence.
-Xiaomi’s phones are currently sold in 74 countries.
+CEO Lei said he expected to expand its product range and international market presence.
+Xiaomi’s phones are sold in 74 countries.

 "I agree the smartphone market in the next 10 years will grow slowly.
 But still, it is a giant market," Lei said.